SamuelHebert/puppet-aptcacherng/README.md

 Or, in a YAML hiera data source—for example—you could make use of automatic parameter lookups like so:

     ---
-    classes:
-      - aptcacherng

     aptcacherng::cachedir: "/data/apt/apt-cacher-ng"

-If you wish to make `aptcacherng` install a specific `apt-cacher-ng` package, you may pass the `packagename` string parameter when declaring the class.
+If you wish to make `aptcacherng` install a specific `apt-cacher-ng` package, you may pass the `package_name` string parameter when declaring the class.

 If you're using the `puppetlabs-apt` module, telling `apt` to use your `apt-cacher-ng` service is simple.
 For example: